Laser Vaginal Treatment

 Pregnancy, labor and vaginal delivery are significant events in the development of symptoms of decreased sensation and deterioration in vaginal tissues.
 All three events negatively impact the tightness, tone, control, and strength of the vagina.
 Non surgical Laser Vaginal Rejuvenation, can restore tightness and elasticity of the vagina.

-Laser Vaginal Rejuvenation can help restore the natural color and texture of the vulva by improving collagen formation and reducing hyperpigmentation.
+The fractionated laser setting can help restore the natural colour and texture of the vulva by improving collagen formation, tightening the skin and reducing hyperpigmentation.

 Reducing stress urinary incontinence